asimone/calendarofharptos/README.md

 # calendarofharptos
-Calendar of Harptos: Significant holidays and seasons in the world of Faerûn.
+Calendar of Harptos: Significant holidays and seasons in the world of Faerûn for D&D 5e